 - Sensitive to page crashes, unresponsive site errors after tweaking the code.

-When it comes to a premium theme, the page templates you’re working are prepped and ready to go.
+When it comes to a premium theme, the page templates you’re working on are prepped and ready to go.

 Just a download button away, premium themes can be integrated seamlessly into your website -complete with proper widgets, graphics, sliders, and everything else.

 Needless to say, it saves you a considerable amount of time and money.

 Using a WordPress theme also means that you don’t need to hire developers (all themes are built by WordPress pros), and they’re usually in the cool $10-$60 price range; instead of the thousands that you’d spend on hiring someone to work up a custom website design.

 It’s important to note that although premium themes are not as customizable as creating something from square one -it stills pulls weight!